Photo:

 It should be noted that the JM Cellars’ Woodinville property, known as “Bramble Bump,” is reserved for JM Cellars Wine Club members and guests.
 Nestled in a sprawling 7-acre outdoor arboretum, you can stroll with your wine glass in hand here while your little tagalongs explore the short trails.
 There’s even a bocce court on-site, should you feel up for an impromptu game.

-Editor's note: Rooftop Brew Co. closed temporarily in August 2024 due to a fire.
-Check their website for updates.
+Editor’s note: Rooftop Brew Co. closed its Queen Anne location in August 2024 due to a fire.
+It now operates out of Maritime Pacific’s Jolly Roger Taproom in Ballard.

 This brewery in Kirkland’s Feriton Spur Park is set right along the Cross Kirkland Corridor trail, making it the perfect cycling pit stop.
 You won’t miss it — kiddos are bound to spot the awesome red caboose and water tower in the distance, marking Chainline Station.